mlopstemplates/acr_template/readMe.md

     - 'image-tag' is the tag name specified by user.This will be the tag(version) of the repo specified.
     - 'any-docker-image:tag' can be any existing image which user wants to push to registry.

-  As a sample user use image 'nginx:latest'  as 'any-docker-image'.This image can be pulled locally using command
+  As a sample user use image 'nginx:latest'  as 'any-docker-image:tag'.This image can be pulled locally using command

      ``` docker pull nginx ```